2009 swine flu pandemic in the United States by state: North Dakota

-As of July 23, North Dakota has 63 confirmed cases of swine flu.
+As of July 23, North Dakota had 63 confirmed cases of swine flu.

 Ohio

 On April 26, the Ohio Department of Health reported that a nine-year-old boy attending Elyria City Schools in Elyria, Lorain County, had been diagnosed with a mild case of the new strain of swine influenza and that his immediate family was undergoing testing.
 After the confirmed case in Ohio and eight in New York occurred Federal officials declared a public health emergency.
 The Cleveland health department received numerous calls from concerned residents the first week of the outbreak, although it has been difficult to tell whether or not the cases are swine flu, since it is regular flu season.
 On April 29, a probable case was reported in Columbus, and two new cases were confirmed in Columbus on May 2, one of them being an employee of Ohio State University Medical Center.

 As of July 24, 2009 there were 186 confirmed cases of swine flu in Ohio.

 In September 2009, a 20-year-old Columbus woman died from H1N1 a week after having a c-section to give birth to her child at 32 weeks gestation.

 As of October 9, 2009 a 14-year-old boy was reported as Ohio's first pediatric death.